-Power User Tip: Because the Studio-series interfaces are class compliant Core Audio devices, these virtual streams are not available in OS X. However, there are several third-party applications that provide this functionality in OS X.
+Power User Tip: Because the Studio 24c is a class compliant Core Audio device, these virtual streams are not available in macOS.
+However, there are several third-party applications that provide this functionality in macOS.

-From Universal Control AI, you can enable or disable Loopback and pick the streams on which the loopback audio will be recorded.
+From Universal Control, you can enable or disable Loopback and pick the streams on which the loopback audio will be recorded.

-When Loopback is enabled and "Merge Loopback with 1/2" is selected, the audio from another application will be recorded with the audio source connected to analog inputs 1 and 2 on your Studio-series interfaces.
+When Loopback is enabled and "Merge Loopback with 1/2" is selected, the audio from another application will be recorded with the audio source connected to analog inputs 1 and 2 on your Studio 24c.

-When Loopback is enabled and "Dedicated Loopback Inputs" is selected, the audio from another application will be recorded on the last pair of driver inputs (Studio 26: 5/6, Studio 68: 7/8).
+When Loopback is enabled and "Dedicated Loopback Inputs" is selected, the audio from another application will be recorded on the last pair of driver inputs (3/4).